volvo-cars/function_dispatcher/README.md

 ## Runtime

-Checking if a callback corresponds to a specific call will only be done at runtime, and will throw a std::bad_function_call exception if that is not the case
+Checking if a callback corresponds to a specific call will only be done at runtime, and will throw a NoHandler<FuncSignature> exception if that is not the case.
+It is deriving from DispatcherException, which can be used to catch any NoHandler<T> exception

 ```c++
 #include "dispatcher.hpp"